 If you’re using InDesign to create a web PDF for Flipsnack to turn it into an interactive digital flipbook or for other purposes, there are a few things you should know.
-It’s all about optimizing your PDF to avoid any conversion errors and have the best image quality, while keeping in check the file size.
+It’s all about optimizing your PDF to avoid any conversion errors and have the best image quality while keeping in check the file size.
 We have some tips for you, but before moving on, we have some good news, too.

 Specifications for web PDFs:

 - flatten as bitmap any complex vector objects

 Make your layouts and then Export.
 You will see 2 PDF options:

 Choose PDF Print, as this will allow you to create PDFs that will be ready for print and web.